survivejs/webpack-book/manuscript/developing/02_development_server.md

 ## Making it faster to develop configuration

-WDS will handle restarting the server when you change a bundled file, but it's oblivious to changes made to webpack configuration and you have to restart the WDS when configuration is changed.
+WDS will handle restarting the server when you change a bundled file.
+It's oblivious to changes made to webpack configuration, though, and you have to restart the WDS whenever a change occurs.
 The process can be automated as [discussed in GitHub](https://github.com/webpack/webpack-dev-server/issues/440#issuecomment-205757892) by using [nodemon](https://www.npmjs.com/package/nodemon) monitoring tool.

 To get it to work, you have to install it first through `npm add nodemon -D`.
 Here's the script if you want to give it a go: